near/NEPs/text/0018-genesis_block.md

 * Vested, but locked;
 * Unlocked.

+Rewards from staking are going to become immediately unlocked.

 Vesting is done over several years with an optional cliff starting with:
 * For employees -- employment date or blockchain initiation date, whichever is latest;
 * For investors -- investment date.
 * Everyone else -- a custom start date.

-Non-standard vesting and lock up schedules can be later created by the The NEAR Foundation foundation.
+Non-standard vesting and lock up schedules can be later created by the The NEAR Foundation.

 Lock up is applied to the token holder with 1 year starting with the mainnet launch.
 If token is vested before the lock up expires then it cannot be sold until the end of the lock up.
 If token is vested after the lock up then it can be sold immediately.